 Yana Skakun

-The Sedge Fen at the heart of the reserve is accessed via a network of raised boardwalks and drove paths through reedbeds and sedge.
-The reeds create natural framing — portrait shots through stems, wide environmental portraits with the reed canopy behind, and intimate compositions in the clearings along the water's edge.
-The textures and colours change dramatically with the seasons: straw-gold in winter, green in spring, russet and warm in late summer.
+The Sedge Fen at the heart of the reserve is accessed via a network of raised boardwalks and drove paths running through reedbed and sedge, much of it managed by traditional cutting methods that have barely changed in a century.
+The reeds create natural framing that is very difficult to replicate anywhere else nearby: portraits shot through stems at close range, wide environmental portraits with a full reed canopy behind the couple, and quieter, more intimate compositions in the small clearings along the water's edge where the sedge opens out.

 Yana Skakun